Samsung/tizen-docs/docs/training/web/wearable-watch/first-app-watch-ww.md

       ```

 4. Indicate the current time in the `main.js` file:
-    1. Determine the current time using the `new Date()` method.
+    a.
+Determine the current time using the `new Date()` method.

       To point the needles accurately, define variables for the
       current hour and minute.

-        ``` {.prettyprint}
+      ```javascript
         function getDate() {
             'use strict';